Video featuring John & Norman Perry, from 2002. Courtesy of NJRMSK, video production credit to Steen Magill.

 THE dead badgers and the label FIRSTCUTSRECORDS was conceived and set up one smokey afternoon in August 2002 by the founder of Marthadog Music 1989, guitarist John Perry along with poet, writer, singer songwriter and comedian, William McCullough.

-The First Idea was to take a few "heads" from the scene in the town and record random moments of brilliance that may occur under the right environmental conditions for these "shy when sober, genius'".
-Well needless to say, it was much more difficult to capture the goods than we had anticipated.
+The First Idea was to take a few "heads" from the local music scene in their home town and record random moments of brilliance that may occur under the right environmental conditions for these "shy when sober, genius'".
+Well needless to say, it was much more difficult to capture the goods than they had anticipated.
 Subsequently the two ploughed on through regardless, and with the help of other core members they were continually creating material and ideas for the project.
 After ten years worth of capturing moments on brilliance, they hit the cutting room like a pair of lame cows and created the album Sublimation Station.

 Here are some links to some of those tracks.